ibrajix/MyMusic/README.md

 </p>

 <p align="center">
-  MyMusic is a beautiful app showing how to build modern looking interfaces using Jetpack Compose and recommended libraries, best practices and architecture
+  MyMusic is a beautiful app showing how to build modern looking interfaces using Jetpack Compose, recommended libraries, best practices and architecture
 </p>

 <br/>